-The study was conducted at East Africa Bottling SC which is situated at central Addis Ababa, Lideta sub city.

-EABSC has seven production lines.
-Five of the production lines are run at the Addis Ababa plant while Bahirdar and Diredawa plant share one line each.
-As the Addis Ababa plant is base for many of the strategic marketing plans where the Sales and Marketing Managers operate; it is the chosen site for conducting this study.
-Among 157 on ground sales staff above 80 of them also operate in Addis which also makes AA plant the appropriate choice.
+The study was conducted at BGI Ethiopia which is situated at central Addis Ababa.
+Lideta Sub City.
+BGI Ethiopia has nine production lines. four of the production lines are run at the Addis Ababa plant while the other factories share few lines to each.
+As the Addis Ababa plant is base for many of the strategic marketing plans where the sales and marketing Managers operate; it is the chosen site for conducting this study.
+Among 169 on ground sales staff above 80 of them also operate in Addis which also makes AA plant the appropriate choice.